STUDENT ART ZINE

 A cumulative review of Jay & Silent Bob Reboot (2019)

-To say that I enjoyed the Jay and Silent Bob Reboot is something of an understatement, not only did I find it to be an awesome, hilarious, and surprisingly reflective movie, but it truly and honestly changed my idea of what art can be.
+To say that I enjoyed the Jay and Silent Bob Reboot is something of an understatement, it truly and honestly changed my idea of what art can be.

 Now for context, I’m a pretty big Kevin Smith fan, so you can add however many grains of salt you wish, but do please hear me out on the unique mark Smith has left on the medium of film, regardless of what you think of his message.